SAVE UP TO 25% ON SELECT ANTARCTIC & ARCTIC VOYAGES

 From Punta Arenas, passengers can have the unique experience of flying to Antarctica – or more specifically to King George Island – on a charter flight arranged specifically for their expedition.

-Find out more information about how to get to Antarctica.
+Find out more information about how to access Antarctica.

 Call Now | Find an Expedition